Biogenic amine analysis

 Biosafe can provide an analysis of BAs based on a bioinformatic search of the genome, as well as a laboratory in vitro analysis of BA production.
 We can also help in the risk assessment of BAs in the intended use of the microorganism.

-Book an appointment
+Book a free consultation appointment

 Request a quote or ask for more information!